List of Kentucky supplemental roads and rural secondary highways (900–999): Kentucky Route 932

 Kentucky Route 932 (KY 932) is a 5.148 mi rural secondary highway in central Letcher County.
 The highway begins at US 119 east of Oven Fork.
 KY 932 follows Poor Fork of the Cumberland River east to Upper Cumberland, where the highway meets the northern end of KY 3405 (Roberts Branch Road).
 KY 932 continues to the Kentucky–Virginia state line at Flat Gap, where the road continues as State Route 671 in Wise County, Virginia.

 Kentucky Route 949

 Kentucky Route 949 (KY 949) is a 9.677 mi rural secondary highway in southeastern Butler County and southwestern Muhlenberg County.
 The highway begins at US 431 at Penrod.
 KY 949 heads east through Gus and crosses the Mud River at the Muhlenberg–Butler county line.
 The highway continues northeast along Penrod Road, which crosses Deerlick Creek before reaching its east end at KY 106 (Huntsville Quality Road) at Huntsville.

 Kentucky Route 960

 Kentucky Route 960 (KY 960) is a 1.934 mi rural secondary highway in western Daviess County that begins at a beginning of state maintenance at Birk City, which is its western terminus.
-The highway heads east along and West Fifth Street Road, and the Green River.
+The highway heads east on West Fifth Street Road, and along the Green River.
 The highway ends at the intersection with KY 1554, where it meets its eastern terminus at the outskirts of that incorporated community.